forestgrape/coronavirus/monitor_and_control.md

 * no close range face-to-face talking
 * ventilate the room and flat before opening extern doors: Ideally ventilate before opening the personal room and open slightly only

-#### Isolation/Home-Lockdown
+#### Isolation by Home-Lockdown
 To reduce spread isolation/home-lockdown is a radical measure.
 The more is known about Sars-CoV-2 and its spreading the more fine-grained the measures can be.
 * Isolation should be used with care since it can discourage people from testing and being transparent e.g. disclosing socials contacts and travel history.
 * There are reasons against a complete stay at home order in my opinion as of 31.7.2020:
     - Going outside is important for an intact immune system and good health.
 This is important for infected too.
     - Indoor sports or movement can produce a lot of exhaled breadth condensate/aerosols and thus put people in the same building at risk.

     Preventing spread opportunities e.g. both indoor and crowded public spaces is important however.

-Isolation/stay-at-home may be working for people with own houses with gardens but for people living in big buildings, permanent home stay can increase transmission opportunities and no movement at all is often not healthy.
+Isolation by a stay-at-home order may be working for people with own houses with gardens but for people living in big buildings, permanent home stay can increase transmission opportunities and no movement at all is often not healthy.

 ## Control Measures
 [in work]

 ### Contact Tracing
+[in work]

 ### Whitelist Testing
 Often turning up for test is not associated with any benefits, on the contrary if tested positive for Covid in many countries a home isolation phase applies and one needs to disclose contacts and possibly movement history.
 A different approach is whitelist testing e.g. those who test negative get benefits.
 * Experiences:
   * In many countries such testing is done for travelling: only those with negative tests are allowed to enter.
   * In Slovakia in early November 2020 a nationwide testing campaign and only those with negative tests were excluded from a general curfew.
-    > A new tactics will be interesting to analyze its success.
+    > A new tactics and it will be interesting to analyze it.
 A general curfew I consider to strict however, only allowing people with negative tests to enter foreign indoor settings should be enough.

 ### Outdoor Days
 Avoiding foreign and public indoor rooms.
 So either at home or being outdoors.
 Prevents aerosol transmission.
-To prevent (the likely less relevant) droplet transmission, masks can be used for face to face talking outdoor.
-Outdoors with masks for face-to-face-talking transmission is very unlikely.
+To prevent (the likely less relevant) droplet transmission, masks can be used for face to face talking outdoors.

-### Home Lock Down
+### Home-Lock Down
 A general curfew is a radical measure.
 It reduces contacts and makes it easier to enforce a ban on entering foreign indoor rooms.
-This measure was mainly used in Winter/Spring 2020 when the information about SARS-CoV-2 was more limited and transmission less clear and not widely known.
-However it has very severe drawbacks compared to [outdoor days](#outdoor-days):
+This measure was mainly used in Winter/Spring 2020 when the information about SARS-CoV-2 was more limited and transmission less known.
+It has very severe drawbacks compared to [outdoor days](#outdoor-days):
 * few or no movement for a longer time is not good for health.
 * a lot of aerosol is exhaled when doing indoor sports and this puts fellow occupants and neighbors in the same building at risk.
 * being lock indoors can have negative psychological effects

-A curfew at night has some use cases e.g. in preventing private parties but in most situations an early closure of gastronomy will be enough and more appropriate [Reduction of Nightlife](#reduction-of-nightlife).
+A curfew at night has some use cases e.g. preventing private parties but in most situations softer measures can be applied: [Reduction of Nightlife](#reduction-of-nightlife).